Score big this Black Friday! Explore all 8 rewarding offers (up to $200 GeniusCash)

 Step 1: Gather all required information

-The information and documentation needed to complete the benefit application include:
+You'll need to provide the following information and documentation to complete the benefit application:

-• The name, date of birth, and gender for yourself, your spouse, and your children
+• Your name, date of birth, and gender, as well as your spouse and your children

 • Digital images of government-issued identification (birth certificate, passport, driver's licence, permanent residency card, etc.) for each family member